 There are so many delights to enjoy at Monterey, and Monterey Plaza Hotel & Spa is no exception.
 This incredible hotel, set right on the beachfront with its own private beach, gives off all the celebrity vibes.

-Head to the state-of-the-art European Vista Blue Spa for some serious winding down, or rooftop fitness center if you want to keep on the move.
+After exploring the city, and enjoying a leisurely stroll on Monterey State Beach, you can head back to the hotel and right to the state-of-the-art European Vista Blue Spa for some serious winding down, or rooftop fitness center if you want to keep on the move.

 You can enjoy pre-dinner drinks at The Lobby Lounge or on the beautiful outdoor terrace with ocean views, before heading for a delicious seafood dinner.